This article is part of a larger series on CRM.

 - Should we focus more on job-specific or general-use training?

-- Should we do more training through a video or in a live setting?
+- Should we do more training through an online course or in a live setting?

 After answering these questions, determine the potential training resources.
 Below are the most common choices:

-The initial training resources that can be used are those directly offered by the CRM software company.
-Many of the best CRM software providers offer this in the form of either video training modules or documented tutorial guides.
-In some cases where the organization has a dedicated customer success manager included in their subscription plan, a series of live training sessions can be arranged, so the training sessions are done directly by the provider.
+The initial training resources are those directly offered by the CRM software company.
+Many of the best CRM software providers offer CRM software training in the form of either video training modules or documented tutorial guides, such as Zoho CRM and HubSpot CRM.
+In some cases, where the organization has a dedicated customer success manager included in its subscription plan, a series of live training sessions can be arranged.

 While it can be more expensive, many third-party consultants on the market specialize in CRM training.
-Because of their expertise in both sales technology and job training, you can ensure a high-quality end result.
-However, when choosing a consultant, it is important to look for someone who specializes in the kind of CRM your organization is going to use.
+Because of their expertise in sales technology and job training, you ensure a high-quality result.
+However, when choosing a consultant, it is crucial to look for someone who specializes in the kind of CRM your organization will use.
 This is because there are several types of CRM, and every consultant usually has their own specialization.

 By keeping all of your CRM training in-house, your organization reaps the benefits of schedule flexibility for running a training session and cost savings.
-Another advantage of this training route is that if the trainer is a manager, they can set all of the data entry and procedural standards and present them as educational content within each session.
+Another advantage of this training route is that if the trainer is a manager, they can develop the data entry and procedural standards.

 3. Create a Strategic CRM Training Plan

 Creating a thoughtful plan is part of a comprehensive CRM strategy.
-Your plan should outline segmented timelines, assignments of trainees, and the overall objectives for each training area.
+It should outline segmented timelines, assignments of trainees, and the overall objectives for each training area.

 4. Determine CRM Procedures & Standards

-To keep a uniform set of rules and best practices, your organization needs to set standards for using the CRM and ensure they are followed.
-This is primarily regarding how data should be entered, which permissions should be set, and how the system should be maintained.
+To keep a uniform set of rules and best practices, set standards for using the CRM and ensure they are followed.
+This is primarily about how lead and customer data should be entered, which permissions should be set, and how the system should be maintained.

-Examples include requiring periodic system checks to avoid double-entry, requiring all new leads to have lead source information every time a new entry is made, and only enabling select team members, such as managers, to access certain data in the system.
-Proper CRM procedures and standards ensure a smooth process so reporting analytics are as accurate as possible.
+Examples include requiring periodic system checks to avoid double-entry and mandating all new leads to have lead source information every time a new entry is made.
+You must only enable select team members, such as managers, to access certain data in the system.
+Proper CRM procedures and standards ensure a smooth process so your CRM reporting analytics are as accurate as possible.

 5. Schedule & Conduct Training Sessions

 For live sessions run by the CRM vendor, outside consultant, or employee, find times in advance that work for all stakeholders.
-Business calendar applications, such as Google Workspace or Office 365, are convenient for scheduling and organizing sessions.
-One or two hours a day is optimal for training as attendees should be able to remain attentive and still manage most of their workload.
+Business calendar applications, such as Google Calendar or Microsoft Dynamics 365, are convenient for scheduling and organizing sessions.
+One or two hours a day is optimal for training as attendees should be able to remain attentive and still manage most of their daily workload.